kyverno/chainsaw/website/docs/configuration/options/deletion.md

 ### With flags

 !!! note
-    Error options can not be configured with flags.
+    Deletion options can't be configured with flags.